MinecraftForge/MinecraftForge/install/README.txt

 ==============================

 To install this source code for development purposes, extract this zip file.
 It ships with a demonstration mod.
-Run "gradle setupDevWorkspace" to create a gradle environment primed with FML.
-Run gradle eclipse or gradle idea to create an IDE workspace of your choice.
+Run 'gradlew setupDevWorkspace' to create a gradle environment primed with FML.
+Run 'gradlew eclipse' or 'gradlew idea' to create an IDE workspace of your choice.
 Refer to ForgeGradle for more information about the gradle environment
+Note: On macs or linux you run the './gradlew.sh' instead of 'gradlew'

 Forge source installation
 =========================